 Bringing life out of a dead staff is something only God can do.
-That Aaron’s staff has sprouted indicates a priesthood in the power of an imperishable life (Acts 7:1616[From there] they were removed to Shechem and laid in the tomb which Abraham had purchased for a sum of money from the sons of Hamor in Shechem.).
+That Aaron’s staff has sprouted indicates a priesthood in the power of an imperishable life (Heb 7:1616who has become [such] not on the basis of a law of physical requirement, but according to the power of an indestructible life.).
 It is resurrection life, life that comes from the dead wood of the staff.
 It is therefore also a life of victory, for life has conquered death.
 The life that comes from Aaron’s dead staff is not only an unmistakable sign of Aaron’s choice as a priest, but also a significant sign of the true place of the priesthood, which here in type is based on death and resurrection.

 Not only life has come, but also fruit.
 This indicates that fruit only appears in connection with the priesthood God has chosen.
 The fruit is for the sanctuary.
 Life is expressed in blossoms and almonds.
 The almond tree is the tree that blooms after the winter, which wakes up first from hibernation.
 The Hebrew name for almond means ‘the watchful one’ (cf. Jer 1:11-1211The word of the LORD came to me saying, “What do you see, Jeremiah?”
 And I said, “I see a rod of an almond tree.”12Then the LORD said to me, “You have seen well, for I am watching over My word to perform it.”).
 This tree is as it were the herald who announces the awakening of abundant upcoming life.